scalar-labs/scalardb-samples/microservice-transaction-sample/README.md

 ### 1. Two-phase commit transaction is started

-When a client sends a request to place an order to Order Service, `OrderService.placeOrder()` is called, and the microservice transaction starts.
+When a client sends a request to place an order to the Order Service, `OrderService.placeOrder()` is called, and the microservice transaction starts.

-At first, Order Service starts a two-phase commit transaction with `start()` as follows.
+At first, the Order Service starts a two-phase commit transaction with `start()` as follows.
 For reference, see [OrderService.java](order-service/src/main/java/sample/order/OrderService.java).

 ```java
 transaction = twoPhaseCommitTransactionManager.start();